fzi-forschungszentrum-informatik/BEMCom/services/connectors/ocpp-connector/Readme.md

 # OCPP Connector

-This is a connector to communicate with ocpp charging stations using the ocpp 1.6 protocol.
+This is a connector to communicate with ocpp-capable charging stations using **OCPP 1.6**.
 The library used is provided by The Mobility House (https://github.com/mobilityhouse/ocpp).
 The Open ChargePoint Protocol (OCPP) defines the central system (here BEMCom) as a server, while the ChargePoint acts as a client.
 This is different to many hardware communication protocols.

 # Implementation
 Besides the classes ActuatorFlow, SensorFlow and Connector there is a class called ChargePoint that inherits from the corresponding class in the ocpp module from The Mobility House.
-This class contains the protocoll-specific messages.
+This class contains the protocol-specific messages.
 OCPP uses websockets.
 The messages from the charge point are routed to the corresponding method where the response to the charge point is defined.
 If there are values to be sent to the BEMCom message broker, a callback method with the name "sensor_flow_handler" is executed.
 Messages passed to it will be made available in the BEMCom framework by using the method "run_sensor_flow" of the Connector class.